Target level of study

 6 credits

-The Master's degree in Justice, Trials and Procedures was initially created in partnership with the regional chamber of bailiffs.
-The course offers an in-depth theoretical and practical approach to the various subjects directly related to the activity of judicial commissioner.The courses offered in the first year of the Justice, Trials and Procedures specialization are designed to provide a common base of knowledge with a view to specialization in the second year (M2).
-This enables students to acquire new knowledge, particularly in civil law, procedure and private international law.
+The Master's degree in Judicial Officer Studies, within the Justice, Trials, and Procedures program, was initially created in partnership with the Regional Chamber of Judicial Officers.
+The program offers an in-depth theoretical and practical approach to various subjects directly related to the work of a judicial officer.The courses taught during the first year of the Justice, Trials, and Procedures program aim to provide a common foundation of knowledge for specialization in the second year (M2).
+It allows students to acquire new knowledge, particularly in civil law, procedures, and private international law.

 Optional

-Insolvency law group 2 (ST)
+Insolvency Law Group 2 (ST)

-History of justice (ST)
+History of Justice (ST)

-2 creditsSpecial criminal law (ST)
+2 creditsSpecial Criminal Law (ST)

-7 creditsUE Criminal Procedure 2
+7 creditsEU Criminal Procedure 2

-7 creditsUE In-depth civil procedure and enforcement
+7 creditsEU Enhanced civil procedure and enforcement measures

 7 credits